dodo920306/bisce/README.md

 $ tar -zcvf deliver.tar.gz deliver
 ```

 to make a tarball under `BISCE/blockchain` that you can deliver to next member who wants to join the channel.
-The original `deliver.tar.gz` won't make it because the config block in it isn't latest any more.
+The original `deliver.tar.gz` won't make it because the config block in it isn't latest anymore.

 #### The chaincode